 There are some tell-tale signs that your brakes need an inspection, such as vibrating, spongy or slow responding brake pedal, strange sounds or difficult handling when applying pressure to your brakes.
 If your car is doing any of these you should get it checked out by a qualified mechanic.
-Brake inspections form part of our 65 Point Safety Check, so if you have concerns call us today and book in.
+Brake inspections form part of our 65 Point Vehicle Inspection Report, so if you have concerns call us today and book in.

 Driving on worn or incorrectly inflated tyres can be dangerous.
 Now is the time to take a good look at your tyres.
 If you spot uneven tyre wear, this could indicate that your shock absorbers or some other vital part of your steering and suspension systems are due for service or replacement.
 Find out more about the components that affect your tyre wear on the links below:

 Driving on tyres that are incorrectly inflated won't only cost you money on additional fuel; it can also impact your braking ability.
 You can usually find manufacturers recommendations on a panel inside the driver side door.

 Gradys Automotive has a state of the art Safe T Stop machine that can accurately test for shocker and brake wear and tear and provide you with a detailed report on the state of your vehicles ability to stop in an emergency.
 Call us today to book in for a Safe T Stop test.